johndavedecano/General-Computer-Science-and-Programming-Review/README.md

 Update − Algorithm to update an existing item in a data structure Delete − Algorithm to delete an existing item from a data structure

+##What is Object
+In programming terms, an object is a self-contained component that contains properties and methods needed to make a certain type of data useful.
+An object’s properties are what it knows and its methods are what it can do.
+The project management application mentioned above had a status object, a cost object, and a client object, among others.
+One property of the status object would be the current status of the project.
+The status object would have a method that could update that status.
+The client object’s properties would include all of the important details about the client and its methods would be able to change them.
+The cost object would have methods necessary to calculate the project’s cost based on hours worked, hourly rate, materials cost, and fees.

 ##Design Patterns